arnaudmaret/arnaudmaret.github.io/_pages/cluster.md

 ## how?

 To register for the workshop, please use the following [form](https://forms.gle/ABQzRJRaU5bU1pAj7).
+The deadline for registration is **15th December, 2022**.

 ## who?